 - Community Review: The Secretariat opens the Recommendation for review by the RDA community by placing it in the RfC box on the home page.
 As with WG Case Statements and IG Charters, the duration of the community review phase is 1 month.
 The underlying question for the community is, "Does this output help further the RDA mission, and is it consistent with the principles of RDA?".

-- OAB Review: In parallel with the Community Review, the OAB is invited to provide an expert commentary on the adoptability of the Recommendation.
+- OAB Commentary: In parallel with the Community Review, the OAB is invited to provide an expert commentary on the adoptability of the Recommendation.
 In the absence of an OAB commentary, the Secretariat may compile an adoption report, which answers the following questions: